Web Accessibility – using our Science Oxford website

 This accessibility statement applies to our website www.scienceoxford.com

 This website is run by The Oxford Trust.
 We want as many people as possible to be able to use this website.
-We’ve also made the text as simple as possible to understand and updated the colours, contrast levels and font sizes so they are easier to read.
+We have made the text as simple as possible to understand and we have updated colours, contrast levels and font sizes so they are easier to read.

 You should be able to do things like: